attelabidae/species/pages/about.md

 ## Team
 Please contact us if you would like to join this effort.

-Sangmi Lee - Project lead and curator
+Sangmi Lee - Project co-lead and curator
 K. Samanta Orellana - Project co-lead and curator